anandramdeo-df/DF-SDK-Guides/getOcrApi_V2.md

     "channel": "web", // optional
 }

-2. If you send seprate front and back image or pdf document.
+2. If you send separate front and back image or pdf document.
 So you need to send following request structure:- {
     "document_type": 'Identity Card' // Required: or 'Driving Licence', 'Passport', 'Vehicle Registration' "reference_number": "reference number here",